 Learn how to make the best homemade pita bread with just 5 simple ingredients.
-This easy pita bread recipe tastes authentic and is perfectly soft and crispy.
+This easy recipe tastes authentic and is perfectly soft and crispy.

 There’s something about homemade bread that just can’t be beat.
 It’s super fresh and tastes absolutely delicious.
 This homemade pita bread is a favorite, as well as breadsticks, pizza dough, french bread and rosemary focaccia.